microsoft/pxt/docs/targets/pxtarget.md

 A target can use many packages in addition to the required "corepkg".
 To ensure that a package is bundled into the web app, you must include it in this list.
-For example in the pxttarget.json for http://github.com/microsoft/pxt-microbit, we see:
+For example in http://github.com/microsoft/pxt-microbit/blob/master, we see:
 ```typescript
     "bundleddirs": [
         "libs/core",